cboulanger/bibliograph/readme.md

 - Organized Crime Research Project, Dr. Klaus von Lampe http://www.organized-crime.de/

-The author wished to thank:
+The author wishes to thank:
 - Serge Barysiuk for providing assistance with UI generation, and for designing the application logo
 - Julika Rosenstock for writing the end user documentation.